CSteinmuller/devdocs/source/howto/contributing.rst

 Jay's Workflow
 ---------------

-He follows the `Pomodoro Method <`https://en.wikipedia.org/wiki/Pomodoro_Method>`_ as his default way of working on the Qub3d project.
+He uses the `Pomodoro Method <`https://en.wikipedia.org/wiki/Pomodoro_Method>`_ as his default way of working on the Qub3d project.

 He uses GNU Emacs as his IDE.
-To see how he orders his system, take a look at his `UNIX dotfiles <`https://github.com/NewbProgrammer101/dotfiles>`_.
+If you want to see how he organizes his system, take a look at his `UNIX dotfiles <`https://github.com/NewbProgrammer101/dotfiles>`_.

 His overall workflow is very conservative.